bonkooo/BlokApp/README.md

 # BlockApp

-BlockApp is a **centralized, personalized** social network platform designed to **enhance communication and organization** for student working groups during student blockades.
+BlockApp is a **centralized, personalized** social network platform web application designed to **enhance communication and organization** for student working groups during student blockades.
 Unlike generic tools like Slack, BlockApp is **tailored to students' needs**, ensuring **efficient collaboration** through structured group communication, task management, and much more.

 ## 🌟 Why BlockApp?